Lameaux/algo/README.md

   - BST using recursion

 ### Utilities
-  - Reversion of LinkedList and Array
+  - Reversion of LinkedList and array
   - Swapping using XOR
+  - Object.equals
   - etc.

 ### Programming Puzzles
   - PermissionTree (TopCoder)
   - BloggDocStructure (TopCoder)

-I will update this list frequently.
+Code is covered with unit-tests.
+You can import the project in Eclipse and run tests with JUnit.

 P.S.
 Feel free to use any of these codes.